U.S. Stocks Tick Higher as Investors Weigh Earnings

 Humana shares shed 5.3% after the health insurer said profit fell in its latest quarter, as the firm trimmed its workforce and earnings from its health-care-services business dropped.

 Bank shares continued to lag behind Wednesday, hit by a shrinking gap between short and long-dated bond yields.
-The U.S. yield curve, or the gap between two and 10-year Treasury yields, is at its flattest since 2007, according to strategists at Deutsche Bank.
-The S&P 500 financial sector fell 0.3%.
+The S&P 500 financial sector fell 0.6%.
+Banks earn money on the difference between what they pay on deposits and what they charge to lend money.

 Lower long-term government bond yields and a flatter yield curve tend to hurt lenders' profits, since banks earn money on the difference between what they pay on deposits and what they charge to lend money.